Skip to main content

 That tension reveals optimizations:

-1. Memoization with dictionary - only compute states you actually visit
+1. Memoization with Map - only compute states you actually visit (top-down advantage)

 2. 1D DP array - only need previous row to compute current row